 Here’s the situation: You have a phone with a 32GB internal storage, and you bought a 128GB SD card because you have a massive app collection.
 You set your SD card as the default storage for app installation – and yet, over time, you notice that your internal storage is nearly full, while your SD card is barely used.
 What the heck is going on?

-Here’s the thing – apps are pretty much designed to run from internal storage.
-The app developer can configure them to run from SD card, but a majority of developers optimize their apps for internal storage for performance reasons.
-The read/write speed of internal storage is much faster than an SD card in a majority of cases.
-Thus, even if you’ve set your SD card as the “default” installation point, the app’s preferences are overriding your preferences, by design of the developer.
-So how do you force apps to install to the SD card?
-I’m going to show you a couple methods of achieving this.
+Here’s the thing: apps are generally designed to operate from internal storage.
+App developers can configure them to function from an SD card, but most developers optimize their apps for internal storage due to performance reasons.
+The read/write speed of internal storage is often much faster than that of an SD card.
+Thus, even if you’ve designated your SD card as the “default” installation point, the app’s preferences may override yours, per the developer’s design.
+So, how do you compel apps to install onto the SD card?
+I’m going to illustrate several methods to achieve this.

 Note: Your phone must be rooted.
 Search Appuals for a guide on how to root your Android phone.

-There are a handful of apps that can forcibly move your apps from internal storage to SD card.
-Some have better success than others – for example, some apps may only move the /cache folder to your SD card, leaving the rest of the app in internal.
-They are very similar to simply going into Settings > Storage > Apps and tapping the “Move to SD Card” button – in fact, those apps are just a shortcut to that button wrapped in a GUI.
+There is a handful of apps that can forcibly transfer other apps from internal storage to an SD card.
+Some of these are more successful than others.
+For instance, certain apps might only move the /cache folder to your SD card, leaving the rest of the app stored internally.
+These apps function similarly to manually going into Settings > Storage > Apps and tapping the ‘Move to SD Card’ button.
+In fact, such apps simply serve as a shortcut to this button, wrapped in a GUI.

 What you want is an app that actually does the entire job – for this you need Link2SD.
 However, Link2SD requires that your phone has init.d support.